Creating New Friends Worldwide

 As one of our Congressman said, “It’s pretty hard to shoot a friend” and that is what you have when you meet the visitors, many times, a friendship that lasts a lifetime.
 Join us and share the opportunity to change, at least a small part, of the world!

 We are currently looking for members to serve on the board of directors.
-If you are interested in serving, please contact Pat Watson, Executive Director or Peter Becskehazy, President for more information (see above).
+If you are interested in serving, please contact Pat Watson, Executive Director or Michael Ford, President for more information (see above).
 You must be a paid member to serve; please see the membership page.